Information For Audiologists and Hearing Health Professionals

 I started by educating my patients with simple handouts and demonstrations.
 If you are located in Wisconsin: Click here for an educational handout on hearing loops .
 For a generic handout which allows you to insert a copy of your business card click here.
 On the back of the handout you could copy a list of area hearing loop installations.

-Hearing is believing when it concerns a loop system.
-I always demonstrate the loop in the waiting room of my clinic.
+Hearing is believing where it concerns loop systems.
+I always demonstrated the loop in the waiting room of my clinic.
 First, the TV volume is turned to a low level (audible for the normal hearing spouse or family member but often insufficient for the hearing aid user).
-I then ask if they can hear (not necessarily understand) the TV.
+I then would ask if they can hear (not necessarily understand) the TV.
 With the loop driver volume set between #3 and #4, I then ask my client to turn on the telecoil program.
-Once the hearing loop signal is confirmed by the user, you can easily demonstrate loop volume effect by adjusting the volume wheel up and down on the UniVox DLS 50.
+Once the hearing loop signal is confirmed by the user, you can easily demonstrate loop volume effect by adjusting the volume wheel up and down on the loop driver.

-The UniVox DLS 50 is easily installed by a handy family member.
+The UniVox DLS 50 or the Contacta HLD7 is easily installed by a handy family member.
 Chair loop systems are even easier to install.
 For portable lavalier neck loop systems I have recommended the WillamsSound TV talker or the Sennheiser 840S.